 Healy Consultants will be happy to assist our Clients to form the optimal business entity for their operations in Jersey.
 Foreign entrepreneurs have a wide array of doing business options in Jersey, but the most commonly accepted way to do business from Jersey is the setting up of a Jersey limited liability company.

-- Healy Consultants encourages our Clients’ incorporate a PLC instead of an LLC, it looks better to global customers and suppliers and banks.
-The PLC can engage in all commercial activities, including i) international trading of goods and services; ii) the acquisition of investments and financing and iii) the administration of real estate.
-A Jersey PLC is formed in the same way as an LLC.
+- Best uses for a Jersey public limited company: Healy Consultants encourages our Clients incorporate a PLC instead of an LLC as such entity looks better to global customers and suppliers and banks.
+The PLC can engage in all commercial activities, including i) international trading of goods and services ii) acquisition of investments and financing and iii) administration of real estate.

 The Jersey branch office